|

 -

-at the Egen factory and as such he was reponsible for the production
+at the Egen factory.
+He was reponsible for the production

-process and quality assurance of the Singlet cipher wheels.
+process and quality assurance of the Singlet cipher rotors.

 -